Brava!: Promotion

+Critical reception

-Critical receptionBrava! received mixed reviews from music critics.
+Brava! received mixed reviews from music critics.
 Jon O'Brian from Allmusic provided a favorable review describing the project as an "offer little [of] deviation from his usual Auto-Tuned synth-heavy formula", and felt it was "much more interesting proposition when Rubio furrows her own path" on different musical genres.
 David Dorantes from The Houston Chronicle said the album is perfect to Rubio's fans, "full of dance songs, of various genres, with light lyrics about falling in love or heartbreak.", but it "does not bring anything new to her career [and] also reflects a lack of unity in style."

 The album was nominated for Pop Album of the Year at the Premios Lo Nuestro 2013.

 Commercial performance

 In Mexico, the album started at No. 46 on the charts on pre-sales alone.
 The album later officially debuted in the No. 5 position in Mexico.
-Brava! debuted at No. 3 on the Billboard Top Latin Albums chart and No. 2 on Billboards Latin Pop Albums.
+Brava! debuted at No. 3 on the Billboard Top Latin Albums chart and No. 2 on Billboard's Latin Pop Albums.
 Brava! debuted at No. 26 in Spain.
 As of March 8, 2012 it sold over 28,000 in Mexico.

 Reissues

-Paulina released two editions of this album that included all the songs she worked on with RedOne.
+Rubio released two editions of this album that included all the songs she worked on with RedOne.
 Europe's edition was titled Brava!
 Reload and it was released on July 24, 2012, while the Latin American edition is called Bravísima! and it was released on September 18, 2012.
-Both editions include Paulina's hit song, "Boys Will Be Boys".
+Both editions include Rubio's hit song, "Boys Will Be Boys".

-On July 24, 2012, Paulina also released an EP titled Brava!
+On July 24, 2012, she also released an EP titled Brava!
 Reload that also includes all the songs that she worked on with RedOne.
 This EP was only released in Europe and included seven tracks, including "Boys Will Be Boys", "Me Gustas Tanto", "Heat of the Night", "All Around The World" and the new songs "Loud" and "Say The Word" plus two remixes of "Boys Will Be Boys".

 The other version of Brava!, released in Mexico and Latin America and titled Bravísima!, included all the tracks from Brava! and Brava!
-Reload plus Paulina's duet with Espinoza Paz, Me Voy.
+Reload plus Rubio's duet with Espinoza Paz, "Me Voy".
 A Bravísima!
 EP was released on October 22 in the US and it included only "Boys Will Be Boys", "Loud", "Say The Word" plus two remixes of "Boys Will Be Boys".